Vials of blood - Your Lipid Panel Blood Test: What Your Doctor Isn’t Telling You - AMMD™

 • Sweating and detoxing in my infrared sauna.

-• Laughing and playing with my daughter Elle – it’s true that laughter is the best medicine.
+• Laughing and playing with my daughter Elle – laughter is indeed the best medicine!

 4. Balance Your Hormones Naturally

-Hormone replacement therapy is often used to treat the decreased levels of estrogen during menopause.
+Doctors often prescribe hormone replacement therapy to treat low estrogen levels during menopause.
 However, there’s still some debate over whether or not hormone replacement therapy benefits your heart health or offers no benefits.
-In fact, a study conducted by the Women’s Health Initiative found that there were no benefits from hormone replacement therapy, and that women given synthetic hormone replacement therapy showed a slight increase for stroke and blood clotting.9

 If you’re experiencing hormonal imbalance symptoms, I recommend discussing non-synthetic hormone therapy with your functional medicine doctor or considering natural solutions.